-Not too long ago people were super hyped by the possibility of selling images as NFT and now it seems like we are moving to the next thing already: AI-generated artwork.
+Not too long ago, people were super hyped by the possibility of selling images as NFT, and now it seems like we are moving to the next thing: AI-generated artwork.

-Maybe you have seen some of those hyperrealistic images on Instagram, or you have just found out about them on Youtube.
-No matter how you discovered this world I’m sure we all had the same reaction: this is cool and scary at the same time.
+Maybe you have seen some of those hyperrealistic images on Instagram or just found out about them on YouTube.
+No matter how you discovered this world, I’m sure we all had the same reaction: this is cool and scary at the same time.

-Cool because, let’s face it, those images can be quite amazing.
-But if you stop for a while and consider the implications of this, well it seems like a dystopian world where AI will finally take over the world is one step closer.
+Cool because, let’s face it, those images can be pretty impressive.
+But if you stop for a while and consider the implications of this, it seems like a dystopian world where AI will finally take over the world is one step closer.
 On top of that, there are some quite serious problems for human artists, photographers, and graphic designers.
-It’s not difficult to imagine a day where most of these people will be replaced by an input box in a browser…
+It’s not difficult to imagine a day when most of these people will be replaced by an input box in a browser…

-Which are the most popular AI image generator?
+Which are the most popular AI image generators?

 The way these systems work, from a user’s perspective, is very simple: you have an input box where you can type whatever it is you want the AI to create.
-Some systems allow you to add some parameters to give you more control over how the final results are achieved, while others leave more control to the AI.
+Some systems allow you to add some parameters to give you more control over the final results, while others leave more control to the AI.

-One thing they all have in common is that they allow users to try it for free and have a cap on the number and size of images that can be generated.
+One thing all these applications have in common is that they allow users to try it for free and have a cap on the number and size of images that can be generated.
 After you reach the cap, you’ll have to pay a monthly fee.

-My favorite so far, in terms of results, is Midjourney although I really dislike the fact that it works on Discord.
-But it has an incredible documentation page on Github, definitely worth checking it out.
-In terms of quality, at the moment, it’s probably the winner.
+My favorite so far, in terms of results, is Midjourney, although I dislike that it works on Discord.
+But it has an incredible documentation page on Github; it’s worth checking it out.
+In terms of quality, it’s probably the winner at the moment.

-I suggest you try as many as you can to really get a sense of what you can do and how much you enjoy the different systems.
+I suggest you try as many as possible to get a sense of what you can do and how much you enjoy the different systems.

 Can I legally sell my AI-generated images and artwork?